 COUNCIL ON AVIATION AND USE OF AIRSPACE

-The Council is an interstate body of States Parties to the Agreement and consists of their Plenipotentiaries determined in accordance with the national legislation of the States.
+The Council consists of plenipotentiary representatives of the States Parties to the Agreement, determined in accordance with the national legislation of these States.

 The Council's activities are based on the Agreement and other international agreements in the field of civil aviation, to which the States Parties to the Agreement are parties in accordance with their national legislation.

-In accordance with the Agreement, the Council may, by its decision, grant the status of associate members or observers to the concerned States.
+In accordance with the Agreement, the Council may, by its decision, grant to interested States the status of associate members or observers.
+Decisions of the Council are generally adopted by consensus.

-The Chairmanship in the Council is held by the State Party of the Agreement represented by its Plenipotentiary Representative (hereinafter referred to as the Chairman) on a rotational basis.
-According to the Regulation on the Council, the Chairman of the Council is the Plenipotentiary Representative of the Russian Federation in the Council, Vladimir Poteshkin.
+The Chairmanship in the Council is held by the State Party of the Agreement represented by its Plenipotentiary Representative (hereinafter - Chairman) on a rotational basis.
+In accordance with the Council Regulation, from January 2026, the Plenipotentiary Representative of the Republic of Tajikistan, Habibullo Nazarzoda, is the Chairman of the Council for a period of three years.

-The Interstate Aviation Committee ensures the work of the Council and the implementation of its decisions.
+The Interstate Aviation Committee, as a permanent interstate body authorized to implement the Agreement, ensures the Council's work and the implementation of its decisions.